aeon0/d4lf/README.md

 Aspect keys are lower case and spaces are replaced by underscore.
 You can find the full list of keys in [assets/aspect.json](assets/aspects.json).
 If Aspects is empty, all legendary items will be kept.

 ### Affixes
 Affixes have the same structure of `[AFFIX_KEY, THRESHOLD, CONDITION]` as described above.
 Additionally, it can be filtered by `itemType`, `minPower` and `minAffixCount`.
 See the list of affix keys in [assets/affixes.json](assets/affixes.json).
-Uniques are by default always kept while Magic and Common items are discarded as junk by default.
+Uniques are by default always kept while Magic and Common items are not.

 ```yaml
 Affixes: